linkedconnections/gtfsrt2lc/README.md

 - **trip:** In the case of the trip we add the associated `connection.departureTime(YYYYMMDD)` on top of the route URI.
 The `connection` entity will be explained next.
 - **connection:** Finally for a connection identifier we resort to its departure stop with `connection.departureStop`, the `connection.departureTime(YYYYMMDD)`, the `routes.route_short_name` and the `trips.trip_short_name`.
 In this case we reference a special entity we called `connection` which contains the related basic data that can be extracted from a `GTFS-RT` update for every Linked Connection.
 A `connection` entity contains these parameters that can be used on the URIs definition: `connection.departureStop`, `connection.arrivalStop`, `connection.departureTime` and `connection.arrivalTime`.
 As both `departureTime` and `arrivalTime` are date objects, the expected format can be defined using brackets.

-How you define your URI strategy to obtain stable identifiers will depend on the actual data that exists on both the `GTFS` datasource and the `GTFS-RT` updates, and how these data is mantained.
+How you define your URI strategy to obtain stable identifiers will depend on the actual data that exists on both the `GTFS` datasource and the `GTFS-RT` updates, and how these data are maintained.

 ### The outcome
 Here is how an extracted Linked Connection looks in JSON-LD format: